-Universities Space Research Association (USRA) manages the program for NASA.
-NPP Fellows are not employees of NASA, USRA, JPL, or any other office or agency.
-Application cycle deadlines are November 1, March 1 and July 1, annually.
+Oak Ridge Associated Universities (ORAU) manages the program for NASA.
+NPP Fellows are not employees of NASA, ORAU, JPL, or any other office or agency.
+Application deadlines are November 1, March 1 and July 1, annually.
 The application process involves the advisor's recommendation as well as evaluation through an independently appointed review panel.
 JPL selections are based on NASA's research priorities, quality of applications, and availability of funding.
 Appointments are for one year, but renewable up to a maximum duration of three years.

-More information is available through the USRA NASA Postdoctoral Programs website, including a list of open postdoc positions.
-You can also see a list of JPL advisors with open positions.
+More information is available through the NASA Postdoctoral Program website, including a list of research opportunities.